Festival 2025

 Passholders

-• Pick up your badge at Wing Luke Museum, from the SAAFF Box Office Team.
+• Pick up your badge from the SAAFF Guest Services.

-• Box Office opens 30 minutes before the first screening of the day.
+• Box Office and Guest Services opens 30 minutes before the first screening of the day.

 • Passholders must redeem tickets in advance (online or at the box office).